🏷️ HTML Stripper

 About the HTML Stripper

-• Extracting readable content from HTML emails before archiving
+• Extracting readable text from HTML email templates

-• Stripping markup from web-scraped data before analysis
+• Stripping markup from API responses before storing in a database

 • Removing formatting before importing into a plain text editor